OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 If a spawned function throws an exception, the parent function may have continued straight line execution past the spawn.
 The serial program goes directly to an exception handler.
+The difference is observable if the continuation has side effects.

 When the parent function executes an implicit or explicit `cilk_sync` the runtime checks whether the spawned child threw an exception.
 If